Mehrauli

-Mehrauli is a neighbourhood in South Delhi, a district of Delhi in India.
-It represents a constituency in the legislative assembly of Delhi.
-The area is close to Gurgaon and next to Vasant Kunj.
+Mehrauli is a neighbourhood in South Delhi, Delhi, India.
+It represents a constituency in the Delhi Legislative Assembly.
+The area is close to Gurugram and next to Vasant Kunj.

 History

-Mehrauli is one of the seven medieval cities that make up the present state of Delhi.
+Mehrauli is one of the seven medieval cities that make up the present union territory of Delhi.

-The Lal Kot fort was constructed by the Tomar chief Anangpal I around 731 AD and expanded by AnangPal II in the 11th century, who shifted his capital to Lal Kot from Kannauj.The Tomars were defeated by the Chauhans in the 12th century.
-Prithviraj Chauhan further expanded the fort and called it Qila Rai Pithora.
+The Lal Kot fort was constructed by the Tomar chief Anangpal I around 731 AD and expanded by Anangpal II in the 11th century, who shifted his capital to Lal Kot from Kannauj.
+The Tomars were defeated by the Chauhans in the 12th century.
+Prithviraj Chauhan further expanded the fort, which is now Qila Rai Pithora.
 He was defeated and killed in 1192 by Mohammed Ghori, who put his general Qutb-ud-din Aybak in charge and returned to Afghanistan.

 Subsequently in 1206, after the death of Mohammed Ghori, Qutubuddin enthroned himself as the first Sultan of Delhi.
 Thus Delhi became the capital of the Mamluk dynasty of Delhi (Slave dynasty), the first dynasty of Muslim sultans to rule over northern India.
 Mehrauli remained the capital of the Mamluk dynasty which ruled until 1290.
 During the Khilji dynasty, the capital shifted to Siri.

 In 12th-century Jain scriptures, the location is also mentioned as Yogninipura, now noticeable by the presence of the "Yogmaya Temple", near the Qutub Minar complex, believed to have been built by the Pandavas.

-It was also the execution place of Baba Banda Singh Bahadur ji due to religious persecution.
+It was also the execution place of Banda Singh Bahadur after he sacked the regional Mughal capital of Samana.